gradle/gradle/design-docs/managed-component-model.md

 It is also a goal of this feature to make `ComponentSpec.sources` and `BinarySpec.sources` model backed containers.

-## Story: Allow `LanguageSourceSet` instances to be attached to a managed type
+## Story: Allow `FunctionalSourceSet` instances to be attached to a managed type

-- Allow any registered subtype of `LanguageSourceSet` to be used as:
+- Allow a `FunctionalSourceSet` to be used as:
     - A read-only property of a `@Managed` type
     - An element of managed collections `ModelSet` and `ModelMap`
     - A top level element.
-- TBD: Need some convention for source directory locations.
-Possibly add a `baseDir` property to `FunctionalSourceSet` and default source directories to `$baseDir/$sourceSet.name`
-- TBD: Reporting changes, if any

-- Out-of-scope: Instances are visible in top level `sources` container.
+- Empty by default.

+- Out-of-scope: Adding any contents.
+This is the next story.

 ### Implementation